kamathhrishi/Shallow-Research/README.md

 While tech giants are working on "deep" research capabilities, we're keeping it light and breezy with:
 - Quick Google searches via SERP API
-- Conversational AI using Groq LLM
+- Conversational AI using Groq's "llama-3.3-70b-versatile"
 - Text-to-speech magic with Kokoro
 - Real-time updates to keep you entertained while we do our "research" 😉

+This project Uses Groq () and SERAPI by default.

 ## Requirements